TKat72/artStagramPj/README.md

 This is a clone  of instagram , with little twist insted on postion usles post of nothing, you can share your favorite art work  or you own creations.

+1. The 'Getting Started' section of the readme needs to be changed.
+At the time of grading, it was the same one that came with the project starter.
+3. Please add padding to elements.
+4. Please change the cursor when hovering over clickable elements.
+This can be read as not being intuitive.
+5. The nav bar expends when hovering over 'New Post and 'Log Out'.
+This can read as buggy styling.

+   1. Logging out should redirect to the Landing page.
+2. Clicking on Login/Sign up in the nav bar does not do anything.
+This is considered a dead link.

+1. Newly added Posts should appear at the top.
+2. After deleting a Post, a blanc page gets rendered.